Many have heard of outsourcing, but many are also uninformed about it.

 Of course, BPOs aim for a going concern.
 The competition among BPOs now is privacy protection.
 Companies shouldn’t worry about this as long they choose the right outsourcing company for them.

-According to the Deloitte’s 2016 survey, only 23 percent of the respondents said that cybersecurity risks affect their outsourcing decisions.
+According to Deloitte’s 2016 survey, only 23% of the respondents said that cybersecurity risks affect their outsourcing decisions.
 This result shows that more companies trust their outsourcing providers to keep their information safe.

 Don’t be fooled.
 Companies could still hire BPOs from other countries.
 For example, businesses in the United States can hire BPOs in the Philippines and India for customer service jobs.
 Now you might say, “That sounds like offshoring for me.”

-The focus in determining whether it is outsourcing or offshoring is to identify the status of the party providing the service.
+Identifying the status of the party providing the service is the focus in determining whether it is outsourcing or offshoring.
 Here’s a guide to help you understand.

 STEP 1: Does the company elect other entities to perform a specific business task?